Campbell-Muscle-Lab/PyMyoVent/docs/index.md

 # PyMyoVent
 {:.no_toc}

-PyMyoVent is reseaach software written in Python that simulates a single ventricle pumping blood through a closed circulation.
+PyMyoVent is research software written in Python that simulates a single ventricle pumping blood through a closed circulation.

 The code is fully open-source and available at <https://github.com/Campbell-Muscle-Lab/PyMyoVent>.